mbeacom/splunk-otel-collector/deployments/fargate/README.md

 [User Guide for AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html) for further reading.

 Unless stated otherwise, it is assumed that the [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector)
-(Collector) is deployed to an ECS Task as **sidecar** container alongside monitored applications.
+(Collector) is deployed to an ECS Task in a **sidecar** container alongside monitored applications.

-Applies to Collector release >= v0.30.0.
+Applies to Collector release v0.30.0 and above.
 See the Docker image repository [here](https://quay.io/repository/signalfx/splunk-otel-collector?tab=tags).